 The transitional period is from 22 March to November 2021.

-On 22 March 2021, a new form 956 Appointment of a registered migration agent, legal practitioner or exempt person will be available on the Home Affairs website to allow the holder of an ALPC to advise the Department of Home Affairs that they have been appointed by a client (e.g. a visa applicant) to provide immigration assistance under the Migration Act 1958 and, if applicable, to receive documents on their behalf.
+A new form 956 Appointment of a registered migration agent, legal practitioner or exempt person is available on the Department website to allow the holder of an Australian legal practising certificate to advise the Department that they have been appointed by a client (e.g. a visa applicant) to provide immigration assistance under the Migration Act 1958 (Cth) and, if applicable, to receive documents on their behalf.

-From 22 March 2021 the Home Affairs website will include a new tab titled ‘Using a legal practitioner’.
-From this page lawyers can download and complete the new form 1548 ‘Application for an Australian Legal Practitioner Number’ (LPN).
-The form 1548 will ask for a MARN – lawyers can provide their former MARN.
+The Department's website now has a new tab titled ‘Using a legal practitioner’.
+From this page, lawyers can download and complete the new form 1548 ‘Application for an Australian Legal Practitioner Number’ (LPN).
+The form 1548 asks for a MARN – lawyers can provide their former MARN.

 Lawyers should then email the completed form 1548 with a copy of their practising certificates to firstname.lastname@example.org.

-For information on new migration and refugee application forms.
+Information on new migration and refugee application forms can be found here.